Avirmediin Enkhee

+At the 1986 Wrestling World Cup Avirmediin Enkhee won the gold medal in the men's freestyle 62 kg, he defeated 1980 World Super Champion Gene Mills of USA.

 At the 1986 World Championships Avirmediin Enkhee won the bronze medal in the men's freestyle 62 kg.
 He loses chance to win gold or silver medal when Joe McFarland of USA beats him 4-3 in the elimination rounds.
 Enkhee defeated the Asian сhampion Kazuhito Sakae of Japan 4-1 in the Bronze Medal match.

-At the 1986 Wrestling World Cup Avirmediin Enkhee won the gold medal in the men's freestyle 62 kg, he defeated the World super champion Gene Mills of USA and the reigning two-time World сhampion Viktor Alekseev of USSR.